 Taxis in Sosua are available 24 hours a day, seven days a week, so you'll never have to worry about getting a ride.
 Also, be sure to bring a child safety seat from home if you don't feel comfortable allowing your child to ride in your lap.

-Take a look at the table that follows for contact information for local taxi services.
+Check out the listing that follows for contact information for local taxi services.

 ...never have to worry about getting a ride...